 Being diagnosed with an eye condition can be very upsetting.
 You may find that you are worried about the future and how you will manage with a change in your vision.
 All these feelings are natural.

 Some people may want to talk over some of these feelings with someone outside their circle of friends or family.
-RNIB can help, with our telephone Helpline and our emotional support service.
+RNIB can help, with our Helpline

 Your GP or social worker may also be able to help you find a counsellor if you think this would help you.